Shwe Eain Si: Miss Universe Myanmar 2017

 At the end of the event, she was placed 1st runner-up and won the continental titles for Miss Beautiful Hair, Best National Costumes Award and Miss Body Perfect Award.

 However, she was stripped of her pageant title after she posted a video online blaming the Arakan Rohingya Salvation Army for ethnic violence in Rakhine State.

 Miss Golden Land Myanmar 2018

 She joined Miss Golden Land Myanmar which was held in the Grand Ballroom of Taw Win Garden Hotel, in Yangon on 14 August 2018.
 At the end of the event, she was crowned Miss Supranational Myanmar 2018 and represented Myanmar at Miss Supranational 2018.

 Miss Supranational 2018

 She represented Myanmar at the Miss Supranational 2018 pageant which was held in Krynica-Zdrój, Poland.
 She was placed in the top 21.

+Take on Military Coup

+Early in her career, she attracted considerable media attention and gained a large fan base due to her outspoken personality.
+She was well-known for her advocacy against mistreatment within the pageant world and other social injustices.

+However, many fans expressed disappointment at her silence regarding the military coup that occurred on February 1, 2021, and the atrocities committed by the military against unarmed protesters.
+Public discontent grew further when her brother used a media platform to identify himself as a staunch supporter of the military, defending its actions and accusing civilians of rejecting the military's efforts on behalf of the country.

 Acting career

 Shwe Eain Si started her acting career in 2017.
 She made her acting debut with the film Tin String with actors Phyo Ngwe Soe, Eaindra Kyaw Zin, Ye Naung and Aung Yell Htwe.

 In 2019, she played the leading role in the Burmese big screen film The Naked Ghost directed by Pwint Theingi Zaw.
 The same year, she starred in the film "Jin Party" alongside Yan Aung, Lu Min, Min Maw Kun, Ye Yint Aung, Htoo Aung, Eaindra Kyaw Zin.